jxlxx/julio/content/posts/03-radius-basics.md

 Default is 0.

-It says: There may be memory leaks or resource allocation problems with the server.
+The documentation says: There may be memory leaks or resource allocation problems with the server.
 If so, set this value to approximately 300 so that the resources will be cleaned up periodically.

-huh?
+Not sure what the tradeoff is... do the request after 300 get dropped?

-Also: '0' is a special value meaning 'infinity' or 'the servers never exit'.
+Also: '0' is a special value meaning '*infinity*' or '*the servers never exit*'.

 # Virtual Servers